Pull out all the stops: Textual analysis via punctuation sequences: Introduction

-In this paper, we seek to offer quantitative insight into punctuation, an often overlooked stylistic feature of literature.
 Importantly, we do not seek to try to identify the best set of features for a given stylometric task, nor do we seek to conduct a thorough comparison of different methods for a given stylometric task.
-Instead, our goal is to give punctuation, an unsung hero of style, some overdue credit through an initial study of punctuation-focused stylometry.
+Instead, our goal is to give punctuation, an unsung hero of style, some overdue credit through an initial quantitative study of punctuation-focused stylometry.
 To do this, we focus on a small number of punctuation-related stylometric features and use this set of features to investigate questions in author recognition, genre recognition, and stylochronometry.
-Our analysis can also be performed across different languages that use the same set of punctuations (e.g., across different translations), as our features are punctuation-based and thus (predominantly) language-independent.
+To reiterate an important point, we do not account for an editor's effect on an author's style in our analysis, and it is important to interpret all of our findings with that caveat in mind.
+Given the supra-linguistic nature of punctuation and our reliance on punctuation-based features, one can perform an analysis like ours across different languages that use the same set of punctuation (e.g., across different translations).
 We offer a novel perspective on stylometry that we hope others will carry forward in their own punctuational pursuits, which include many exciting future directions.

 Our paper proceeds as follows.
-We describe our data set, punctuation-based features, and classification techniques in~\cref{sec:database}.
+We describe our data set (as well as our filtering and cleaning of it), punctuation-based features, and classification techniques in~\cref{sec:database}.
 We compare the use of punctuation across authors in~\cref{sec:authors}, across genres in~\cref{sec:genres}, and over time in~\cref{sec:time}.
-We conclude and offer directions for future work in~\cref{sec:conc}
+We conclude and offer directions for future work in~\cref{sec:conc}.
+The data set of punctuation sequences that we use in this paper is available at \url{https://dx.doi.org/10.5281/zenodo.3605100}, and the code that we use to analyze punctuation sequences is available at \url{https://github.com/alex-darmon/punctuation-stylometry}.